hypherionmc/simple-rpc-editor/README.md

 ### Supported Config Files

+* Simple RPC Client/Translated Config Files
+* Simple RPC Server Entries Config Files

 **Please note that this editor only supports the new TOML based config files, and not the old JSON Format files**

 ### Known Issues

+* The RPC Preview always shows MINECRAFT as the running game.
+The discord API does not provide a way to get the real name of the app, so I cannot do much about this!
 * Comments are removed from saved Config files -> This is a FAST-TOML limitation, and will be fixed in the future, but it's not a priority at this time

 ## Installation

-This app is designed to be portable, so no installation is required.
-Simply grab the latest version from the RELEASES section, unzip the file and run the app.
+~~This app is designed to be portable, so no installation is required.
+Simply grab the latest version from the RELEASES section, unzip the file and run the app.~~

+Since the update to the new framework, only installers are available.
+I may add a workaround in the future, but for now, you need to use the installer.
+The app should auto-update as new versions release.

 No extra dependencies are needed.

 ## Supported Platforms